ibm-cloud-docs/powervs-watsonx-toolkit/overview/toolkit2-watsonx-to-powervs-integration.md

 ### Step 9: Set up satellite connector  and agent
 {: #step-9}

 In this NLP2SQL use case requires the agent to establish a connection with the database located on {{site.data.keyword.powerSys_notm}} via a Satellite Connector.
-For guidance on creating and operating a satellite connector agent, please consult the IBM Satellite Connector documentation: https://cloud.ibm.com/docs/satellite?topic=satellite-create-connector&interface=ui.
+For guidance on creating and operating a satellite connector agent, please consult the [IBM Satellite Connector documentation](https://cloud.ibm.com/docs/satellite?topic=satellite-create-connector&interface=ui).

 Below is a sample agent code for your reference, which connects to an Oracle DB on Power Virtual System.
 Please adjust this code as necessary to accommodate your preferred database.